South African cricket team in India in 2025–26: Squads

-On 12 November, Nitish Kumar Reddy was released from squad for the first Test to join the India A for the unofficial ODI series against South Africa A.

-On 18 November, Lungi Ngidi was added to the Test squad as cover for Kagiso Rabada.
+On 12 November, Nitish Kumar Reddy was released from squad for the first Test to join the India A squad for the unofficial ODI series against South Africa A. On 21 November, Shubman Gill was ruled out of the second Test due to a neck injury.
+On 15 December, Axar Patel was ruled out of the remaining T20I series due to an illness and was replaced by Shahbaz Ahmed.